Knowledge Base

 Conclusion

 The 100GBASE-KR4 has nothing to do with optical transmission.
-The KR4 is referred to the backplane of Ethernet applications.
-Usually for these abbreviations in optical communication we understand the distance, for example, SR is short reach, LR is long reach etc., but not for KR4.
-The SR, LR etc. describe the optical characteristics of a transceiver, while KR is the physical layer standard for Ethernet.
+The KR4 refers to the backplane of Ethernet applications.
+Usually, for these abbreviations in optical communication, we understand the distance, for example, SR is short reach, LR is long reach, etc., but not for KR4.
+The SR, LR, etc. describe the optical characteristics of a transceiver, while KR is the physical layer standard for Ethernet.

 What is 100GBASE-KR4 and how does it work?